lino-framework/lino/docs/dev/actions.rst

   .. method:: get_action_permission(self, ar, obj, state)

     Return (True or False) whether the given :class:`ar
-    <rt.ActionRequest>` should get permission to execute on the given
+    <rt.ar>` should get permission to execute on the given
     Model instance `obj` (which is in the given `state`).

     Derived Action classes may override this to add vetos.